-In the Learning and Work component of the MPHS, respondents were asked questions regarding their non-school qualification history.
+Microdata from the Learning and Work component of the MPHS are available in TableBuilder.
+Respondents were asked questions regarding their non-school qualification history.
 The type of information collected included the level and field of each qualification, year of completion and whether the qualification was completed in Australia.
 Data was also collected on the impact of each qualification on the person's working life in the first six months after completion, the relevance of each qualification to a person's current job as well as information about their cultural background.
 The data was collected from one person selected at random in each selected household.

-The ABS collected data on Adult Learning in the 2006–07 MPHS.
-However, the 2010-11 MPHS Learning and Work topic is different to Adult Learning, as this latest survey focused only on formal non–school qualifications, whereas Adult Learning collected information about the recent learning experiences (including formal qualifications, non–formal training and informal learning) of people aged 25–64.
-The Adult Learning topic was restricted to this age range to exclude people who were in the initial stages of education (to align with the European Adult Learning Survey).
+While the 2010-11 MPHS Learning and Work topic evolved from the 2006-07 MPHS Adult Learning module, there is sufficient difference between the two to make comparisons inappropriate.
+The most recent survey focused only on formal non–school qualifications, while the Adult Learning module collected information about the recent learning experiences (including formal qualifications, non–formal training and informal learning) of people aged 25–64.
+The Adult Learning topic was restricted to this age group to exclude people who were in the initial stages of education (to align with the European Adult Learning Survey).
 Learning and Work also includes information about the impact of qualifications on labour market outcomes and the relevance of qualifications to an individual's current job.
-Due to the change in focus and the lack of similar data items, comparisons cannot be made between the two surveys.

-Data on educational participation are also collected via the Survey of Education and Training (SET) and the Survey of Education and Work (SEW).
+Data on educational participation are also collected through the Survey of Education and Training (SET) and the Survey of Education and Work (SEW).
 Most of the content included in the MPHS Learning and Work topic is similar to that collected in the 2009 SET.
-The additional information available from Learning and Work covers the relevance of the main field of study of the respondent's qualification(s) to their current job and whether the qualifications were completed in Australia.
+The additional information available from the Learning and Work topic covers the relevance of the main field of study of the respondent's qualifications to their current job and whether the qualifications were completed in Australia.
 By contrast, most of the content included in Learning and Work is different to the content included in SEW.

 Care should be taken when comparing data from different surveys that relate to education and training issues, due to the different scopes, definitions and methodologies used.